barseghyanartur/django-fobi/README.rst

 work it out further).

 It's possible to use different templates for all "view" and "edit" actions (see the source code of the "simple" theme).
-Both Bootstrap 3 and Foundation 5 themes look great.
-Although if you can't use any of those, the "simple" theme is the best start, since it looks just like django-admin.
+Both "Bootstrap 3" and "Foundation 5" themes look great.
+Although if you can't use any of those, the "Simple" theme is the best start, since it looks just like django-admin.

 Create a new theme
 -----------------------------------------------